-Today is all about how to make falafel.
-An authentic falafel recipe as prepared on the streets of the Middle East!
+Today is all about how to make falafel: An authentic falafel recipe as prepared on the streets of the Middle East!
 Hearty, healthy falafel patties made of ground chickpeas, garlic, and lots of herbs.
 Frying and baking instructions included.
-And be sure to check out the tips, video and tutorial!
+And be sure to check out the step photos, tips, and video tutorial!

 Falafel is a ubiquitous Middle Eastern “fast food.”
 In Egypt, it’s the people’s daily grub.
 In fact, there is a falafel shop or street vendor in almost every Egyptian neighborhood.
 Why?
 Because, to Egyptians, a day that does not include a little freshly fried falafel is simply not a productive day.